Trackunit/developer-hub/api-docs/custom-field-intro.md

 ## How to set values on standard fields

 1. Use the [Custom Fields Values API](/reference/custom-fields-get-values) to get all available fields.
-- Specify the `entityId` for your query, which is an assetId for any fields listed above.
+Specify the `entityId` for your query, which is an assetId for any fields listed above.
-- Specify which System Of Measurement you would like to use (SI or US customary)

 2. Use the `Create`, `Update` or `Delete value` endpoints for any futher operations on the available fields.

 # Define your own custom fields